 Assistant Town Manager/Finance Director Micali spoke of preparation underway for the upcoming audit.
 He presented information on 2014-2015 activity.
 With regard to revenues, other than interest and building permits, all revenues were up; some significantly.
-Insurance premium rebates were \$195,525 over projections, sale of property was up \$105,185, the State Meals & Room was \$44,365 above what over projections, sale of property was up \$105,185, the State Meals & Room was \$44,365 above wh was identified in the budget.
+Insurance premium rebates were \$195,525 over projections, sale of property was up \$105,185, the State Meals & Room was \$44,365 above what was identified in the budget.
 Ambulance revenue was up \$119,462 and auto registrations \$493,619 above what was budgeted.
 This year during tax overlay there was a savings of \$249,107; the reason being a small number of abatements.
-Areas where actual revenue was less than what had been budgeted

-1 include interest (\$25,000) and building permits (\$16,000).
-Overall revenue exceeded the budgeted 2 amount by \$1,166,263.
+Areas where actual revenue was less than what had been budgeted include interest (\$25,000) and building permits (\$16,000).
+Overall revenue exceeded the budgeted amount by \$1,166,263.